-You should be aiming to earn between 40-50,000 baht a month if you are working in the capital.
+You should be aiming to earn at least 40-50,000 baht a month if you are working in the capital.
 This will give you a fairly comfortable standard of living.
 There are of course people who survive on a lot less in Bangkok (25-30K a month) but I really don't know how they do it.

 If you are earning 25,000 a month in the capital, then you are seriously going without.
 In rural areas however, teachers say you can live like a king on 25,000.
 It totally depends on the individual and their spending habits of course.